peterlubega/alx-system_engineering-devops/0x00-shell_basics/README.md

 Move the file betty
 Delete the file betty
 Bye bye My first directory
-Write a script that changes the working directory to the previous one
+Write a script that changes the working directory to the previous one script that lists all files